roseengineering/rftune/README.md

 ![](ness.png)

-If your VNA is 50 ohms but your filter terminates in 100 ohms, the script will adjust its predictions for this.
+If your VNA is 50 ohms but your filter terminates in 100 ohms, the script can adjust its predictions for this.

 ```